Moe (slang): Sexual attraction

 Sometimes feelings of moe towards fictional characters include "sexual excitement", or are understood in the context where "lots of beautiful girls and boobs appear."
 In these cases, feelings of pure affection that gradually become stronger over time can lead to these feelings of eroticism.

-In addition, it is pointed that sexual desire oriented to such characters differs from a desire toward humans.
+Queer theorist Yuu Matsuura says that sexual desire oriented to such characters differs from a desire toward humans.

 Moe, however, is also considered to be distinct from pure lust.
 While small amounts of lust is generally considered moe, a feeling that focuses too heavily on lust is considered outside the scope of moe.
-In a light novel by Nagaru Tanigawa, one of the characters mentions that the distinction between moe and pure lust can be made based on whether one can still maintain feelings of affection even after one has indulged in masturbation.
 According to commentator, Tōru Honda who considers moe to be "romance within one's head", the ideal kind of love within moe is "romantic love".

 Contests

-Several informal contests or rankings for characters considered to be moe exist on the internet.
+Several informal contests or rankings for characters considered to be moe exist on the Internet.
 One such contest is the Anime Saimoe Tournament, organized by members of the textboard 2channel, which ran every year from 2002, until its cancellation after the 2014 contest due to declining interest.
 Moe characters from the fiscal year starting 1 July and ending 30 June the following year were eligible.
 Each tournament had at least 280 moe characters.
 Spin-offs of the Saimoe Tournament include RPG Saimoe, which has video game characters, and SaiGAR, a competition between the "manliest men of anime".
 In 2006 and 2007, the Saimoe Tournament became an increasingly international event; 2channel users obliged foreign otaku by putting up an English version of their rules page.
 The International Saimoe League, also known as ISML, is another online moe popularity contest that is for a worldwide audience.
 The contest started in 2008 and was held annually.
 Initially, only female characters were eligible, a male exhibition tournament was added in 2011, which would take place after the end of the main tournament.
 It was made into an official tournament alongside the female characters in 2015.

 Moe contests also exist in magazine publications, and in the real world.
 The Moe Game Awards are given annually to bishōjo games published that year in various categories, such as background music, character design, fandisc, graphics, and erotic content.
 They were started in 2006 as the Bishōjo Game Awards, but their name was changed to Moe Game Awards in 2009.
 It is sponsored by the Japanese game rating board Ethics Organization of Computer Software (EOCS) and is described by them as "an R18 game industry version of the Academy Awards".
 Magazines that have moe contests in them include the Japanese magazine Dengeki Moeoh which runs a column called "Moeoh Rankings" (萌王ランキング) and features the top 10 moe characters of the month, as determined by reader votes.